If you want to work from home but are unsure of your options, keep reading! This list contains 99 work at home career ideas!

 Are you organized?
 Professional organizers help others organize their homes and offices, resulting in a more functional environment, increased productivity, and decreased stress and chaos.
 Want to get more specific?
 Help individuals organize their digital photos, otherwise known as photo organizers.
 With this idea, you can start your own business or join a franchise opportunity like Neat Method.

 69. Project Manager

 Are you good at managing people and projects?
-Then assist others with managing projects from start to finish.
+Then, assist others with managing projects from start to finish.
 This role will encompass planning, developing, budgeting, accessing, and controlling the overall outcome of the project.
 FlexJobs has a good list of remote, part-time, and freelance project management jobs.

-70. Proofreader and Editor
+70. Proofreader or Editor

 Have a keen eye for catching typos and spelling, and grammatical errors?
 If so, becoming a proofreader or editor might be the perfect work-at-home idea for you.
 In these roles, you can work as a freelancer or a W2 employee.
 Some companies will require you have a bachelor’s or master’s degree, while others just make you pass a proficiency exam.
 For companies that hire editors and proofreaders, check into Express Writers, Forbes, and Cambridge Proofreading and Editing.

 Do you have excellent communication and marketing skills?
 Are you persistent?
 PR professionals help individuals and companies secure media exposure on TV, radio, in newspapers, online, and in print publications.
 PR professionals can work for a marketing or PR agency as an employee, or they can venture out on their own a start a small PR firm from their homes.

 72. Real Estate Agent